Introduction

 There are several different ways to remove a previously installed deb package.
 The removal method depends on how the package was initially installed.

-Below are examples of several options to remove deb packages from the system.
+Below are examples of several options for removing deb packages from the system.

-To remove a deb package using the software center, do the following:
+To remove a deb package using the App Center, do the following:

 3. Locate the software you want to remove.
-Click Uninstall to remove the application.
+Click the three dots and then Show details.

 Option 2: GDebi GUI